 While the amount of focus you give to direct sales will eventually depend on your average customer size, every early stage B2B SaaS founder must do direct sales to start.
 Not only does direct sales help you build relationships with your prospects, it opens the door to learning new things about them that you couldn’t identify in an outsourced or automated campaign.

 At Acceleprise, we’ve had hundreds of startups go through our 16-week long accelerator program and coached all of them on direct sales 101.
 In this article, we’re digging into the real reason why direct sales is critical for early stage B2B SaaS founders, the three elements of a good direct sales strategy, and practical tips on how to build your lead list.
 If you’re curious to learn more about each of these topics, they are covered in-depth in our B2B SaaS Marketing Playbook.
 Or better yet, get hands on guidance and 1:1 mentorship for early stage sales and marketing by applying to our Accelerator.
-Our next program starts January 18th and you can apply here!

 The point of direct sales isn’t to sell